-* Another example of S.2493 has recently (Feb.
-2016) surfaced.
+* Another example of S.2493 surfaced in Feb.
+2016, and is now shown here.
 The obverse is unclear but seems to be show a B. Mil.
 St. A fourth (brockage) example appeared in July 2017.

 Now for Grierson 1473.
 As noted above this coin was omitted from LPC and Sear, but it is now included in DOC V as an issue of Andronicus III (DO 936-40).
 It is very similar to S

 .2459, but there is a large B (often not clear) to the right of the monogram on the obverse, while on the reverse St Demetrius (on the left) and the emperor hold a Lis on a shaft

 between them.
 This type appears in quantity in Bendall's hoard and in the other recent finds, but not in Longuet's hoard, so it's clearly an issue of Andronicus II.
 Also, it (normally)

 has a well defined reverse legend, and as we have seen, it is very similar to S.2459, which is securely established as an issue of Andronicus II & Michael IX.
 On the whole I think it's

 safe to conclude that this type (Gr.1473) is a mid period issue of Andronicus II.

 Longuet 1 and Longuet 2.